Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have a condition called heart failure (also known as congestive heart failure, or CHF).
-Your doctor will likely prescribe medications for heart failure and any underlying health problems you have.
-Most heart failure patients take 1 or more types of medication.
-Your health care provider will work to find the combination of medications that works best for you.
+Your doctor will likely prescribe medicines for heart failure and any underlying health problems you have.
+Most heart failure patients take one or more types of medicinen.
+Your healthcare provider will work to find the combination of medicines that works best for you.

-Here are the most common heart failure medications:
+Here are the most common heart failure medicines:

 ACE inhibitors lower blood pressure and decrease strain on the heart.
 This makes it easier for the heart to pump.
 Angiotensin receptor blockers have similar effects.
 These are prescribed for some patients instead of ACE inhibitors.

 Beta-blockers relieve stress on the heart.
 They also improve symptoms.
 They may also improve the heart's pumping action over time.

 Diuretics (also called “water pills”) help rid your body of excess water.
 This can help rid your body of swelling (edema).
 Having less fluid to pump means your heart doesn’t have to work as hard.
 Some diuretics make your body lose a mineral called potassium.
 Your doctor will tell you if you need to take supplements or eat more foods high in potassium.

 Digoxin helps your heart pump with more strength.
 This helps your heart pump more blood with each beat.
 So, more oxygen-rich blood travels to the rest of the body.

 Aldosterone antagonists help alter hormones and decrease strain on the heart.

 Hydralazine and nitrates are two separate medicines used together to treat heart failure.
 They may come in one “combination” pill.
 They lower blood pressure and decrease how hard the heart has to pump.